emacsgifs/emacsgifs.github.io/_posts/2016-10-02-html-entities-helper.md

 ---

-While I was building my [custom keys](/personal-keybindings) page I needed HTML entities to replace characters I need that blow up markdown.
+While I was building my [custom keys](/personal-keybindings) page I needed HTML entities to replace characters I need that screw-up markdown.

 This is something I just built incidentally and maybe I should turn this into a package.
 For now I thought I'd just post the code, because it gives me a chance to share how it works and how I built it.

-The entity list I used is
+The entity list I used is from [Wikipedia][entities-page].
-from
-[Wikipedia][entities-page]. so
-I figured it'd be interesting to talk a little bit about how I scraped it.

-Jumping into the Chrome Dev Tools console, I used some jQuery and JS/ES6, to grab the useful text from the table of entities.
+Here's how I scraped it.
+From the Chrome Dev Tools console, I used a little jQuery and JS/ES6, and grabbed the useful text from the table of entities.

 [On the page][entities-page], there's a single `table.wikitable.sortable`.
 This contains the useful HTML entity info.

-I used the following code to scrape out the interesting parts. (reformatted from a one-liner.)
+Here's the code I used. (reformatted from a one-liner, comments added)

 {% highlight js %}
 $('table.wikitable.sortable tr').